 Good question!
 The plot for Tenet has been kept very quiet, as tends to be the case for a Christopher Nolan film, but we do know a few scarce details.

 “Armed with only one word—Tenet—and fighting for the survival of the entire world, the Protagonist journeys through a twilight world of international espionage on a mission that will unfold in something beyond real time,” says the film’s official synopsis.

-Yes indeed, Tenet looks set to play with the laws of time in new and interesting ways, as shown off in the first trailer which sees some impressive stunts rewinding back and forth in a very intriguing way.
+Yes indeed, Tenet looks set to play with the laws of time in new and interesting ways, dealing with a concept known as time inversion, as shown off in the first trailer which sees some impressive stunts rewinding back and forth in a very intriguing way.